fbpx

 Water

 There are water tanks at each overnight campsite that provide water for drinking, cooking, washing dishes, and hot water showers.
 This water is piped in from the nearest mountain streams and is good to drink.
 Depending on the season and local rainfall, you may be lucky and find streams and springs along the length of The Leopard Trail.
 Currently, the Eastern Cape is experiencing a drought, so do not expect to find water on route.
-However, each campsite has a small pool with mountain water.
+However, each campsite has a small pool.

 Fires